Elizabethtown College student is using genetic genealogy to help police crack cold cases

-ELIZABETHTOWN, Pa. — 19-year old Eric Schubert was first interested in genealogy when he was about ten years old and sick at home.
+ELIZABETHTOWN, Pa. — Nineteen-year-old Eric Schubert was first interested in genealogy when he was about ten years old and sick at home.

 "My mom saw an ancestry commercial or something like that--so she just suggested maybe I past some of the time--do something interesting," said Schubert.